milkreator/programming/advprog_2020_07/5_elevator/README.md

 # It's All About Time

-This project starts our journey into thinking about time.
-In this case, you're tasked with writing software for an event-driven system.
-A major challenge is figuring out how to structure the parts in a way that allow the code to be adapted and tested.
+This project starts our journey into thinking about **time**.
+In this case, you're tasked with writing software for **an event-driven system**.
+A major challenge is figuring out **how to structure the parts in a way** that allow the code to be adapted and tested.

 ## Stateful Objects

 Part of this project involves the design and implementation of a "stateful object."
-In this context, a "stateful object" refers to the idea that an object might have different operational modes.
+In this context, a "stateful object" refers to the idea that **an object might have different operational modes**.
 Here is a very simple example:

 ```